robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 #### Introduction
 - You will be building a web site which starts with very simple index.**html** and index.**css** files.
 Your repository will include both of those **empty** files plus the needed images.
-If you follow the directions and copy/paste each sections code you will end up with a still simple index.html but a rather complex index.css file.
+If you follow the directions and copy/paste each section's code you will end up with a still simple index.html but a rather complex index.css file.

 - Tutorial Links